ismawno/onyx/README.md

 Given this and the reasonably small scope of this project, one could argue that OpenGL might have been a better option.
 However, I decided against it for two main reasons:

 1. OpenGL is deprecated in macOS, and I use macOS as my main coding environment.
+EDIT - I know use linux, but I want good macOS support as well.
 2. Vulkan is growing more popular every year due to its versatility and optimization opportunities.
 Since I am starting graphics programming now, I might as well learn a modern API.
 I can’t help but feel that learning an API I don't think is "the best" would be a waste of time (arguably, a subjective argument, but that’s how I feel).

 ## Features